prajapatisarvesh/alpharomeo911/README.md

 <img src="https://thumbs.gfycat.com/AfraidSlipperyAmethystgemclam-size_restricted.gif" alt="May the force be with you">

 - 🔭 I’m currently researching on Machine Learning and Cyber Security
-- 🌱 I’m currently preparing for OSCP-PWK
+- 🌱 I’m currently preparing for OSCP
 - 👯 I’m looking to collaborate on Cyber Security, CTFs
 - 🤔 I’m looking for help with music theory
 - 💬 Ask me about  anything related to computers